Department of Justice is now the Department of Communities and Justice. Find out more >

 To withdraw your Application for Divorce or Response to Divorce you must file a Notice of Discontinuance.

-You can download a copy of the Notice of Discontinuance form from the Federal Circuit Court of Australia website.
+You can download a copy of the Notice of Discontinuance form from the Federal Circuit and Family Court of Australia website.

 When you complete the Notice of Discontinuance, you must include: